dhruv-kushwaha/todo-app/README.md

 4. **Configure the frontend to use the local backend**

     Currently, the app is using the backend deployed on Render.
+    If you wish to use the same then skip this step, it will take a while for the first request because of serverless's cold start problem.

     To use the local backend, in `frontend/src/services/global.ts` paste this: